-Upstart will transform a vacant Dublin site on Dominick street lower into a pop up park, a place of creativity, nature, imagination, play and beauty for everyone.
-For four weeks, there will be free arts events, outdoor cinema & theatre performances, live music, educational activities and a pop-up café open to the public.
+Upstart transformed a vacant Dublin site on Dominick street lower into Granby Park, a place of creativity, nature, imagination, play and beauty for everyone.

 - Oct 07, 2013